pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     > **Note:**
     >
-    > - The Secret objects you created must follow the above naming convention.
+    > The Secret objects you created must follow the above naming convention.
 Otherwise, the deployment of the TiDB components will fail.
-    > - If the cluster cannot be rebuilt and you need to enable TLS, see [Upgrade a non-TLS cluster to a TLS cluster](#upgrade-a-non-tls-cluster-to-a-tls-cluster).

 2. Deploy the cluster, and set `.spec.tlsCluster.enabled` to `true`.

     > **Note:**
     >
-    > After the cluster is created, do not modify this field; otherwise, the cluster will fail to upgrade.
+    > - After the cluster is created, do not modify this field; otherwise, the cluster will fail to upgrade.
 If you need to modify this field, delete the cluster and create a new one.
+    > - If you cannot rebuild the cluster but need to enable TLS, see [Upgrade a non-TLS cluster to a TLS cluster](#upgrade-a-non-tls-cluster-to-a-tls-cluster).

 3. Configure `pd-ctl` and `tikv-ctl` to connect to the cluster.